 Dr. Shaver married Caroline ‘Carrie’ Theresa Scott Gillespie on the 16th of June 1883 in Woodstock, Ontario.
-She was born on the 18th of June, 1867, the eldest child of Adam Scott Gillespie and the former Mary E.C.
+She was born on the 18th of June 1867, the eldest child of Adam Scott Gillespie and the former Mary E.C.
 Clements.
-She had a brother Norman and a sister Julia.
+Her father was a lawyer and she had a brother named Norman and a sister named Julia.

-After graduating from medical school, Dr. Shaver initially settled in Morpeth, Ontario and stayed there for a short time, before joining Dr. Daniel Van Velsor in Blenheim, Ontario.
+After graduating from medical school, Dr. Shaver initially settled in Morpeth and stayed there for a short time, before joining Dr. Daniel Van Velsor in Blenheim.
 After the death of Dr. Van Velsor in 1889, Dr. Shaver took over Dr. Van Velsor’s patients.
 Dr. Shaver was a member of the I.O.O.F. and the Masonic Lodge and he was President of the Harwich Agricultural Society.
 He enjoyed outdoor sports.
-Dr. Shaver was the Medical Officer of Health for the town of Blenheim.
+Dr. Shaver was the Medical Officer of Health for the Town of Blenheim.
 He was listed in the 1893 Ontario Directory and Gazetteer as a physician in Blenheim.

-According to the 1901 Census, Mrs. Shaver was living with her daughters in Woodstock, Ontario.
+According to the 1901 census, Mrs. Shaver was living with her daughters in Woodstock, Ontario.
 Mrs. Shaver married Michael Joseph Brind on the 6th of March, 1905 in York County.
 By 1911 Mr. and Mrs. Michael Brind and Ghita and Florence Shaver were living in Winscombe, Somerset, England.
-Mrs. Caroline (Van Velsor) Brind died on the 6th of March, 1933.
-Her husband Michael died 7th of August, 1933.
+Mrs. Caroline (Shaver) Brind died on the 6th of March, 1933.
+Her husband Michael died on the 7th of August, 1933.
 Their effects were left to Ghita Shaver.

 *Dr. Daniel Van Velsor also appears on the Chatham-Kent Physician Tribute website.